ejpcmac/expected/CONTRIBUTING.md

         $ git checkout -b <my_branch>

-3. Work on your feature (don’t forget to write some tests, TDD is good ;-)):
+3. Work on your feature (don’t forget to write tests; you can check your coverage with `mix coveralls.html` and open `cover/excoveralls.html`):

         # Some work
         $ git commit -am "My first change"